rhagan21/rhagan21/README.md

 # Hello!

 I'm Rachel.
+I use she/her pronouns.
 I'm currently working as a Software Engineer II at C2FO.
-I use she/her pronouns.
+I love using code to build things and solve problems!

 ## Currently Learning
 GraphQL and NestJS.
 Diving into backend API design.